-When I made this salad, I was craving very diverse flavors, but ones that even with their differing textures, would all have a relatively similar mouth feel.
+When I made this Shredded Chicken Cobb Salad , I was craving very diverse flavors, but ones that even with their differing textures, would all have a relatively similar mouth feel.
 I wanted each bite to be smooth, comforting, soft, and able to easily absorb the delicious dressing.
-And what a bite it was!(In a way — and perhaps in my own quirky way — this idea can be compared to eating a bite of ice cream directly out of the carton, where you can curve your spoon around the inside edges of the cardboard container, versus using a small spoon from a small china bowl.
-Each one will be a different experience.)
+In a way — and perhaps in my own quirky way — this idea can be compared to eating a bite of ice cream directly out of the carton, where you can curve your spoon around the inside edges of the cardboard container, versus using a small spoon from a small china bowl.
+Each one will be a different experience.
+I prefer the carton.

-- 2 heads Romaine washed, dried and chopped into shreds
+- 2 heads Romaine lettuce, washed and dried, chopped into shreds

-- 3 hard boiled eggs yolks removed and super thinly sliced
+- 3 large hard boiled eggs (Click here for How to Hard Boil Eggs), yolks removed and super thinly sliced

-- ½ cup grated or super thinly sliced onion
+- 1/2 cup yellow onion, grated or super thinly sliced

 - 1 tablespoon fresh lime juice